-00.1 23.1 Consent of Ernst & Young LLP 31.1 Certification by Co-Principal executive officer Pursuant to Rule 13a 14.
-31.2 Certification by Co-Principal executive officer Pursuant to Rule 13a 14.
-31.3 Certification by Principal financial officer Pursuant to Rule 13a 14.
-32.1 Certification of Co-Chief Executive Officer Pursuant to 18 U.S.C.
+23.1 Consent of Ernst & Young LLP 31.1 Certification by Principal executive officer Pursuant to Rule 13a 14.
+31.2 Certification by Principal financial officer Pursuant to Rule 13a 14.
+32.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

+† Portions of this exhibit have been redacted and are subject to a confidential treatment request filed with the Secretary of the Securities and Exchange Commission pursuant to Rule 24b-2 under the Securities Exchange Act of 1934, as amended.

-32.2 Certification of Co-Chief Executive Officer Pursuant to 18 U.S.C.
+\\ Certification of VP, Controller Pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-32.3 Certification of Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. † Portions of this exhibit have been redacted and are subject to a confidential treatment request filed with the Secretary of the Securities and Exchange Commission pursuant to Rule 24b-2 under the Securities Exchange Act of 1934, as amended.
-Indicates management contract or compensatory plan or arrangement.
-Filed herewith.
+- \ Indicates management contract or compensatory plan or arrangement. - \\ Filed herewith. - 1 (incorporated by reference to Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2012).